Live Bitcoin Price

 Except this didn’t happen.
 No sooner did Bitcoin crest $20k than it started a precipitous decline.
 This crash was punctuated by brief recoveries, but none of them lasted.
 Soon, Bitcoin was at $12,000, then $8,000, then $5,000…

 To this day, millions of people are continuing to trade bitcoin online.
 But what’s the Bitcoin price live today (early April 2019)?
-Bitcoin prices hover in the low-mid $3000’s.
+Bitcoin prices hover in the low-mid $3000’s and it is available on all of the top trading sites out there.
 The bubble has popped, and many of the altcoins that sprang up in Bitcoin’s wake during the last bull run have ceased to exist.
 Bitcoin is still trading at many thousands of times its original value, but it’s only a shadow of its previous glory in late 2017/early 2018.
 The question is: what happens next?

 Bitcoin Future Price Predictions for 2019 and Beyond

 It should go without saying that no one can predict the future price of Bitcoin.
 It’s an experimental asset that doesn’t follow the laws of any historical currency, and there are plenty of powerful groups and governments would would love to 1) take over control of Bitcoin, or 2) cancel Bitcoin forever.

 That said, we think that Bitcoin is still the most robust cryptocurrency in the world and it has maintained its position as the most purchased coin on most cryptocurrency exchanges.
 People use it.
 Intensive development continues on its software.
 No one seems able to ruin it, try as they might.
 Even though this bear market seems very interested in sticking around, we think that we’ll see at least some manner of recovery before the year is out.
 That said, here are our Bitcoin price predictions for 2019 and beyond.

 Bitcoin price USD and Bitcoin price EUR go hand in hand.
 We expect these prices to stabilize in the $3000 area, then recovery modestly in the spring and summer.
 In the meantime, we’re going to see a lot of altcoins cease to exist.
 They won’t have the money to keep up development.
 They’ll start hemorrhaging users, and whales will start to sell off their heavy bags.